-5 Copyright Protection and Image Owner Authentication
+4 Copyright Protection and Image Owner Authentication

-Depending on the proof-level to be provided for the protection, our approach provides three increasing levels of reliability, namely: individual copyright pro-
+Depending on the proof-level to be provided for copyright protection, our approach provides three increasing levels of reliability, namely: individual copyright protection, copyright protection with registered cryptographic keys and copyright protection with C on the basis of registered cryptographic keys.

-Threat Exploitation Description 1 Mallet buys the image and distributes it further High $\mathbf{2}$ Mallet embeds his own watermark and registers the mage himself High 3 Mallet removes the watermark High Counterfeit original attack High 4 5Statistical removal attack High 6 High Reduced colour image attack 7Mallet performs the known plaintext attack High 8 Mallet destroys Alice's image or copyright certificate High 9 Mallet steals the watermarked image (from Alice or Bob) during High transmission 10Watermark collision High Mallet steals Alice's cover-image and/or secret key Medium 11 12Mallet intercepts and changes the image sent to Bob High 13The watermark was removed and Alice cannot discover fraud High 14 Denial-of-service attacks such as Bob paid for the image Low but did not receive it 15C loses Alice's information Low 16The issued copyright certificate is not legally bound Low 17Mallet destroys or alters the copyright certificate High 18 Mallet impersonates Alice and registers images at C High 19Alice loses her secret key Low 20Mallet sets up an image server in a country that does not support Low copyright laws and distributes "stolen" images 21Bob paid, but did not receive the correct image Low 22Mallet can find out which images Bob is buying Low 23Mallet impersonates Bob Medium 24Alice denies to have sent a copyright request to C Low tection, copyright protection with registered cryptographic keys and copyright protection with C on the basis of registered cryptographic keys.
 The present method is based on an image owner authentication technique, described below, which embeds and detects the Image Authentication Data (IAD) as the payload of a watermark.
 The applied image owner authentication technique is based on a perceptually adaptive spread spectrum technique.
-This technique provides reliable means of embedding robust watermarks.
-Such a technique will be discussed in section 6.
-In addition, a spread spectrum techniques is a form of symmetric cryptosystem.
+This technique provides a reliable means of embedding robust watermarks.
+Such a technique will be discussed in section 5.
+In addition, spread spectrum is a form of symmetric cryptosystem.
 In order to embed or extract a watermark, it is necessary to know the exact values of the seed used to produce pseudo random sequences used to encode a watermark.
-The seeds are considered to be cryptographic keys for watermark generation and verification.
+The specific account of the seed section be cryptographic keys for watermark generation and verification.
 System security is therefore based on proprietary knowledge of private keys, which provide in addition the necessary security parameters needed for a secure communication (mutual authentication, integrity, confidentiality, non-repudiation) in the trading process of digital images.
-Because spread spectrum signals are statistically independent (and therefore virtually orthogonal), the present method and apparatus encodes more than one watermark in an image at the same time. namely a private, a detection and a public watermark.
-The detection watermark is embedded under a fixed random seed which serves H to efficiently search for his images on the internet.
-He has to check only one embedding per picture to find the locations of his pictures.
+Because spread spectrum signals are statistically independent (and therefore virtually orthogonal), the present method and apparatus encodes more than one watermark in an image at the same time, namely a private, a detection and a public watermark.

+The detection watermark is embedded under a fixed random seed which allows H to efficiently search for his images on the Internet.
 The public watermark indicates that the image is copyright material and provide information on true ownership.
 At the same time there is a secure private watermark whose secrecy depends on the private key of H. Since the public key of H is registered, H can prove that he is the only person in the possession of the adequate private key and therefore the generator of the private watermark.
-The system also provides the secure registration (mutual authentication, integrity, non-repudiation) of watermark encoded images (data sets) at C. Derived data of the stego image is registered at C and a signed digital copyright certificate is generated by C and transmitted to H. If an unauthorized third party has also encoded watermarks in the same image, conflicting claims in copyright disputes can be resolved, as only one of the two parties has a copyright certificate of the image containing only its watermark.
+The system also provides the secure registration (mutual authentication, integrity, non-repudiation) of watermark encoded images (data sets) at C. Derived data of the stego-image is registered at C. A signed digital copyright certificate is generated by C and transmitted to H. If an unauthorized third party has also encoded watermarks in the same image, conflicting claims in copyright disputes can be resolved, as only one of the two parties has a copyright certificate for the image containing only its watermark.
 The other party, who redistributed the original watermarked image, has only a certificate on the image where both watermarks are embedded and thus can be identified as the cheating party.

 Watermark protection with registered cryptographic keys and C based copyright protection are based on a PKI.
-The PKI issues on request public key certificates, e.g. X.509 certificates, containing the public key of the party, its distinguished name and a time stamp.
-Every certificate is signed with the PKI's private key and the trust is built on the validity of the authentic copy of the PKI's public key (we assume that the public key of the PKI is accessible, authentically distributed and verifiable by every party).
+The PKI issues on request public key certificates such as X.509 certificates, containing the public key of the party, its distinguished name and a time stamp.
+Every certificate is signed with the PKI's private key and trust is built on the validity of the authentic copy of the PKI's public key (we assume that the public key of the PKI is accessible, authentically distributed and verifiable by every party).

-Table 1Identified threats and exploitation assessment
+4.1 Cryptographic mechanisms

-The following cryptographic mechanisms are used in the description [21]:
+The following cryptographic mechanisms are used in the description [MeOV96]: